vedantgattani/DEWPAT/README.md

 \mathcal{D}_\mathcal{W}(I) = \frac{1}{|P_C|^2} \sum_{p_c\in P_C}\sum_{q_c\in P_C} \mathcal{W}_\rho(p_c,q_c)
 ```
 where $`\mathcal{W}_\rho`$ is the Wasserstein distance of order $\rho$ and $`P_C`$ is the set of coordinate-appended image patches such that for $`p_c\in P_C`$, each $`\nu\in p_c`$ is a vector $`\nu=(x_\ell, y_\ell, v_{p,1}, v_{p,2}, v_{p,3})`$ where the first two values denote the local coordinates of the pixel within the patch and the latter three are the pixel values at that position.

+## TODO

+- Operations on scalar images are not optimized

 ## Acknowledgements